frankban/django-endless-pagination/doc/javascript.rst

 The JavaScript code now lives in a file named ``endless-pagination.js``.
 For backward compatibility, the application still includes the two JavaScript files ``endless.js`` and ``endless_on_scroll.js``.
-However, please consider to migrate as soon as possible: the old JavaScript files are deprecated, will be no longer maintained, and don't provide the new JavaScript features.
+However, please consider migrating as soon as possible: the old JavaScript files are deprecated, are no longer maintained, and don't provide the new JavaScript features.

-Instructions of how to migrate from the old version to the new one follow.
+Instructions on how to migrate from the old version to the new one follow.

 Basic migration
 ---------------